Michelangelo phenomenon: Ideal similarity

-Locomotion vs assessment orientations
+Locomotion vs. assessment orientations

 These two traits revolve around multiple parts of goal pursuit, including selection of the goal, evaluation of the goal, and pursuit of the goal.
 Locomotion orientation describes the inclination of an individual to take action to reach their goals.
 Those more inclined toward locomotion tend to focus on quickly accomplishing realistic goals and tend to have more positive affect.
 Assessment orientation describes the inclination of an individual to focus more so on evaluation in their goal pursuit, rather than action.
-Those more inclined toward assessment tend to focus on dissecting goals, analyzing how to obtain those goals and tend to have more negative affect as well as more sensitive to how far they have to go to reach their goals.
+Those more inclined toward assessment tend to focus on dissecting goals, analyzing how to obtain those goals and tend to have more negative affect as well as more sensitivity to how far they have to go to reach their goals.

 An individual's orientation impacts processes in the Michelangelo phenomenon.
 The orientation not only impacts the target's goal selection and pursuit, but how their partner affirms the target in their efforts and how the target affirms their own partner in their efforts.
 Specifically, individuals with locomotion orientations, as opposed to assessment orientations, seem more receptive to being sculpted; those with assessment orientations seem less receptive to being sculpted.
 As the partners who are sculpting, partners with locomotion as opposed to assessment orientations reported being more affirming of their partners' goal pursuits such that the targets were perceived to experience greater movement toward their ideal self.